UrbanApps/UAObfuscatedString/README.md

 ## UAObfuscatedString

-UAObfuscatedString is a simple and lightweight category on NSString that allows you to prevent sensitive strings from appearing in the binary.
-Without some sort of obfuscation, strings like backend API methods and urls, API keys and other sensitive data can be read by utilizing various tools such as `strings`.
+UAObfuscatedString is a simple and lightweight category on `NSString` that allows you to prevent sensitive strings from appearing in your compiled binary.
+Without some sort of obfuscation, strings like backend API methods and urls, API keys and other sensitive data can be extracted by utilizing various command-line tools such as `strings`.

 ## Installation